 Grand Circle: Ladies are the same level as Grand Circle and Gents are in Grand Circle bar (8 steps down).

-As of March 2020, The Phoenix Theatre proudly participates in the Sunflower Lanyard Scheme.
+The Phoenix Theatre proudly participates in the Sunflower Lanyard Scheme.

 The Sunflower Lanyard Scheme offers visitors with hidden disabilities, the opportunity to wear a sunflower lanyard whilst visiting the venue, as a discreet way to alert staff that they may need a little additional time or support.